 A poorly designed and executed training plan for any distance race can lead to a very uncomfortable and potentially unsafe day.
 Back in the old days, it took most people three or four attempts to complete an ironman, if they could get to the start line uninjured.
 Now knowledge of zone based training, periodization, and nutrition have greatly increased the success rates at these races.

 Besides training plans, coaches offer a wealth of skills and knowledge about their sport.
 If you have a lot of time to do research, you can glean a lot from the internet, your training partners, and free coaching seminars.
 However, for some things, such as cycling skills, run form, and swim lessons, one on one coaching is the best way to obtain the knowledge for these technique-based skills.
-I am always amazed when people buy a top of the line wetsuit but won’t invest in swim lessons.

 Are You Still Progressing As An Athlete?